dendronhq/handbook/handbook/handbook.sop.async-meetings.md

 Use this when you made a small update to the handbook/site/etc and want to do a lightweight async.
 See [example](https://github.com/dendronhq/handbook/commit/58aa4d75c1d5275c01e628dd77e24a99a216748f#)

-1. Create a new thread in the `#async-meet` channel and set expiration for 3 days
+1. Create a new thread in the `#async-meet` channel and set expiration for 24h.
 1. Link to the commit/scratch note in question and mention the `@DendronTeam`
+1. Team members have 24h to respond to the thread, either with comments or a 👍 to acknowledge reading

 ### Planner
 1. create a google doc